SkywardSyntax/HackClubAracdeGameJam/README.md

 ## Animation Description

-In this animation, a black hole with realistic lighting effects and textures is rendered on a black background.
+In this animation, a black hole with advanced and sophisticated lighting techniques, including ray tracing and complex light interactions, is rendered on a black background.
 The animation showcases the mesmerizing and captivating nature of a black hole.
+The light bending effect around the black hole is implemented using WebGL shaders.

 ## Controls